 Glenn advises and represents employers before a variety of employment tribunals, including: Canada Industrial Relations Board, Workers Safety and Compensation Commission, Human Rights Commission, Human Rights Adjudication Panel, employment standards adjudications and grievance arbitrations.
 He also works with northern administrative tribunals and those appearing in front of these tribunals on all aspects of administrative law and procedure.

-Glenn presents to professional groups on all aspects of employment and administrative law and is an Associate Editor of the Administrative Law Review.
+Glenn presents to professional groups on all aspects of employment and administrative law and is an Associate editor of the Administrative Law Review, and has revised two chapters in the textbook Principles of Administrative Law by Jones and de Villars, the most recent version of which was published in 2014.

-•Leading practitioner - Employment Law and Workplace Human Rights Law, Canadian Legal Lexpert Directory 2015
+•Employment Law and Workplace Human Rights Law, Canadian Legal Lexpert Directory

 •Conducts independent workplace harassment and other workplace investigations for employers.